This slow cooker fiesta chicken recipe is made with cream cheese, salsa, black beans, corn, and cream cheese.

-This Crock-Pot Tex-Mex chicken recipe is one of the first recipes I ever made in the slow cooker.
+This is a perfect recipe for beginners.
+It is one of the first recipes I ever made in the slow cooker.
 At the time, I was all about dump-and-go recipes.
-How beautiful is it when you can just chuck a bunch of ingredients in the slow cooker before work and have a delicious dinner awaiting you when you return home?

 This post contains affiliate links.
 As an Amazon affiliate, I make a commission on qualifying purchases.